 Think of these resources as “Julia’s tricks of the trade.”
 These are MUSTS for making YouTube videos for your business you’ll be proud of!

-For even more guidance and tips on making YouTube videos for business, content creation, and more, get in G.R.O.W., my new live membership community.
+For even more guidance and tips on making YouTube videos for business, content creation, and more, check out my courses.

 Think of your YouTube filming setup as your “studio.”
 This is the place you go when it’s time to shoot.
 Social Media Examiner says having this space set aside will streamline your workflow, and I agree.

 You don’t want to be searching for a spot every time you film.
 You need something you can just sit down in front of and film with minimal effort.
 However, effort should go in to creating this space.

 It will save you mountains of time and energy to have this spot ready and waiting for you whenever you need to film, so I highly recommend setting aside a small corner in your home, office, workspace, etc. JUST for filming.

 My setup is a “YouTube corner” downstairs in my house with décor that I personally identify with.
 (You need a “ME” corner. ?)